jithusjacob/jsjblog/content/post/vim_folding.md

 title: "Vim folding to arrange NeoVim config file"
 date: 2021-07-19T16:09:06+05:30
 draft: false
-tags: ["Vim","Folding","NeoVim"]
+tags: ["Vim", "Folding", "NeoVim"]
-categories: ["Vim","Folding","NeoVim"]
+sections: ["vim"]
+books: ["programming"]
 ---

 ### Folding in vim

 I have started using NeoVim as my editor.So I have added lot of configurations in my `init.vim` file.I keep updating the same when I find some new requirements.
 So I wanted to manage all the configurations related to NeoVim and its Plugins.
 I checked various ways and found that folding was one of the methods to do that.Folding is a way of collapsing a group of lines into a single line.This gives a uncluttered view and helps in focusing on a part of the page.